 - Children (5-11), Young people

 - Accreditation details

 - Registered Charity No. 1061143

 The children and young people have the opportunity to make masks & puppets, paint, draw, use photography, film, animation, music and dance.
 There is access to cameras and computers with editing and animation software.
-Sessions run by professional artists/puppeteers and professional dancer experienced at working with people with additional needs, (owing to learning or physical disability, sensory impairment, autism, health issues or in care).
+Sessions run by professional artists/ experienced at working with people with additional needs, (owing to learning or physical disability, sensory impairment, autism, health issues or in care).
 Young people are also assisted by volunteer helpers.
 Pre-booking is required.